The 8 Best Golf Courses in the Brecon Beacons

 • Yardage: 5,974 yards

-Glynneath Golf Club, nestled in the foothills of the Brecon Beacons, offers a tranquil setting.
-The course, now 90 years old, has been continuously improved.
+The course, now 90 years old, has been meticulously maintained and improved over the years.
 It features noticeable climbs that reward golfers with stunning views.
 The 11th and 14th holes are extreme doglegs requiring precision, and the par-3 15th is both daunting and beautiful.

 Where to stay to play Golf in the Brecon Beacons